andreyjcao/RPl-Dorian-Ida/docs/report/preanalysis.md

 ## Study design

-This is a replication of this [study of Hurricane Dorian](https://github.com/GIS4DEV/OR-Dorian) conducted by [Professor Joseph Holler](https://github.com/josephholler)
+This is a replication of this [study of Hurricane Dorian](https://github.com/GIS4DEV/OR-Dorian) conducted by [Professor Joseph Holler](https://github.com/josephholler).
+This replication
 Also describe the original study archetype, e.g. is it **observational**, **experimental**, **quasi-experimental**, or **exploratory**?

 Enumerate specific **hypotheses** to be tested or **research questions** to be investigated here, and specify the type of method, statistical test or model to be used on the hypothesis or question.